-This effect comes through the fact that foreign aid (by Proposition 3) allows incumbents to entrench themselves and cement their control on power, when institutions are weak.
+This effect comes through the fact that foreign aid (by Proposition 3) allows incumbents to entrench themselves and cement their control on power, when institutions are non-cohesive.
 The most clear-cut example is the case of a repressive regime.
 Once aid is given, the incentive to hang on to power is enhanced.
-As we have seen, in Proposition 5, this will tend to result in more state capacity investment all else equal.
+As we have seen, in Proposition 5, greater repression induces more political stability, which results in more state-capacity investment all else equal.
 But the benefits are allocated in part to increased military force and accrue disproportionately to the incumbent group.

-4.1.2 Conditionality
+3.2 Conditionality

 The assumption in the previous subsection is that government cannot contract directly over the policy and investment decisions when it grants aid.
 Conditionality should be thought of as a contracting problem where the donor government specifies an array of observable and verifiable decisions by the recipient government in exchange for ΔR .
 As with any interesting contracting problem, the real issue is what can reasonably supposed to be observed and enforced.
 The latter is a particular issue, given that there is nothing equivalent to an international court which can enforce agreements.
-Indeed, this is often thought of as a major obstacle to effective conditionality.14
+Indeed, this is often thought of as a major obstacle to effective conditionality.18